badlydrawnrod/arviss/dev-diary/very-angry-robots/20210903-collisions.md

 ## Representing Events

-It took a while to decide how to represent events, because I wasn't sure if I wanted an immediate response to them or not.
-But because I'd started down the route of implementing an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system), I'd started to think of components in terms of database tables, such as *Positions*, *Velocities*, and so on, in which each component was accessed by its entity id.
+It took a while to decide how to represent events because I wasn't sure if I wanted an immediate response to them or not.
+But as I'd started down the route of implementing an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system), I had started to think of components in terms of database tables, such as *Positions*, *Velocities*, and so on, in which each component was accessed by its entity id.
 It wasn't a huge leap forward to think of adding *Events* as another "table", but this time accessed by an event id rather than entity id ... and that broke me free from thinking that everything in an ECS must be about entities.[^1]

-An event is created by adding it to the *Events* table.
+An event is raised by adding it to the *Events* table.
 Here's an example showing the creation of a collision event.

 ```c
 if (CheckCollisionRecs(shotRect, otherRect))